 Watersports Advisory: Carefully assess the potential risks of recreational water activities and consider your physical capabilities and skills.
 Never venture out alone, particularly at isolated beaches or far out to sea.
 Avoid entering the water above your waist if you have been drinking.
 Always be mindful of jet ski and boat traffic in the area.

 For further information:

 Criminal Penalties: You are subject to local laws.
-Persons violating local laws, even unknowingly, may be expelled, arrested or imprisoned.
+If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Penalties for possession, use, or trafficking in illegal drugs or firearms are severe, and convicted offenders can expect long jail sentences and heavy fines.

 LGBTI Travelers: The law criminalizes consensual same-sex sexual activity between men, which carries a penalty up to 10 years in prison, but there is relaxed enforcement of this law.
 The law does not prohibit sexual activity between women.
 There are no laws that prohibit discrimination against a person on the basis of sexual orientation or gender identity.

 Travelers Who Require Accessibility Assistance: Access to buildings, pedestrian paths and transportation is extremely difficult for persons with mobility issues.
 Sidewalks (if they exist) are very uneven and will only occasionally have ramps at intersections.
 Pedestrian crossings are also very infrequent and can be poorly marked.
 Buses and taxis do not have special accommodations.

 Women Travelers: See our travel tips for Women Travelers.

 The U.S. government does not pay medical bills for overseas travelers.
 Be aware that U.S. Medicare and Medicaid programs do not apply overseas.
 We strongly recommend travelers obtain supplemental insurance to cover medical evacuation.